Ananyaa-Jain/Node/Express/Introduction to Express.md

 > Request to `/search?q=nodejs` gives `Searching for: nodejs`

 ***Difference Between Route and Query Parameters:***

- **Route Parameters** are used to identify a specific resource or resources, while **Query Parameters** are used to sort/filter those resources.

 | Feature   | Route Parameter (`:userId`)     | Query Parameter (`?fields=name`)     |
 | --------- | ------------------------------- | ------------------------------------ |